9th Col Moschin Regiment: the spearhead

 Knight's Cross of the Military Order of Italy

-In the harsh trials of war, in the tormented trench or in the bitter battle, he knew every limit of sacrifice and daring; bold and tenacious, he tamed places and fortunes tirelessly, consecrating with fruitful blood the Roman virtue of the sons of Italy.
-1915 - 1918 (To the Infantry)
+In the hard trials of war, in the tormented trench or in the bitter battle, he knew every limit of sacrifice and courage; bold and tenacious, he tirelessly tamed places and fortunes, consecrating with fruitful blood the Roman virtue of the sons of Italy.
+1915 – 1918 (To the Infantry Corps)

 5 June 1920